Uganda says president wins 6th term as vote-rigging alleged

 Wine claimed victory Friday, asserting that he had video evidence of vote-rigging and saying “every legal option is on the table” to challenge the official election results, including peaceful protests.
 Candidates can challenge election results at the Supreme Court.

 Hours later, he tweeted that the military had entered his home compound and “we are in serious trouble,” which a military spokeswoman denied.
-Wine, whose real name is Kyagulanyi Ssentamu, was roughed up and arrested several times while campaigning but was never convicted, and eventually he campaigned wearing a flak jacket and said he feared for his life.
+Wine, whose real name is Kyagulanyi Ssentamu, was arrested several times while campaigning but was never convicted, and eventually he campaigned wearing a flak jacket and said he feared for his life.
+Many on his campaign team are in detention.

-A heavy presence of security forces remained around his home, where he has said he was alone with his wife and a single security guard.
+While Uganda's president holds on to power, at least 15 of his Cabinet ministers, including the vice president, were voted out, with many losing to candidates from Wine’s party, local media reported.

 Monitoring of the vote was further complicated by the arrests of independent monitors and the denial of accreditation to so many members of the U.S. observer mission that the U.S. called it off.
 Another major observer, the European Union, said its offer to deploy electoral experts “was not taken up.”